Angels and Demons (collection): Analysis

 Much of the critical examination of Angels and Demons focuses on interpreting the religious theme.
 It is often seen as a reflection of McQueen's precarious emotional state, or even as a hint at his impending suicide.
-Viewing the unfinished collection for the first time following McQueen's death, his close friend Sebastian Pons described it as "a requiem."
+Viewing the unfinished collection for the first time following McQueen's death, his close friend Sebastian Pons described it as "a requiem".
 Several contemporary reviews make statements along these lines.
 Author Chloe Fox wrote that it was an "other-worldly collection, as if McQueen had indeed had one eye on the afterlife".

-In contrast, textile curators Clarissa M. Esguerra and Michaela Hansen disagree that the collection was intended to telegraph anything about McQueen's mental state or suicide, arguing that it was typical of McQueen to juxtapose dichotomous ideas and explore controversial themes such as religion.
+Textile curators Clarissa M. Esguerra and Michaela Hansen disagreed that the collection was intended to telegraph anything about McQueen's mental state or suicide, arguing that it was typical of McQueen to juxtapose dichotomous ideas and explore controversial themes such as religion.
 References to mortality and religion had been a major part of McQueen's work throughout his career.

 Fashion theorist Nathalie Khan considered the way that Angels and Demons had helped McQueen's legacy transition "from fashion to mythology" in the popular imagination.
 She viewed the show's simplicity as its strength.
 Each model appearing one by one with no theatrical flourish placed the focus on the emotional impact of the designs.
 References to McQueen's previous work gave the collection a "momentous quality" that made it feel like a memorial to his career.
 For Khan, McQueen's death, and the posthumous presentation of Angels and Demons, signalled the end of an era in which a designer's personality was "central to the way fashion establishes meaning".

 Philosopher Chris McWade picked up on Khan's analysis to argue that McQueen's entire legacy was defined by the spectral – what he called "an air of ghostliness".
-He describes McQueen as metaphorically haunting Angels and Demons, contrasting it with his first collection, Jack the Ripper Stalks His Victims (1991), where McQueen's presence was more literal in the form of his hair sewn into the labels.
+He described McQueen as metaphorically haunting Angels and Demons, contrasting it with his first collection, Jack the Ripper Stalks His Victims (1991), where McQueen's presence was more literal in the form of his hair sewn into the labels.

-Similarly, Juliana Luna Mora and Jess Berry also considered McQueen's association with the spectral in a paper about how luxury fashion houses maintain continuity after the deaths of their founders.
+Juliana Luna Mora and Jess Berry considered McQueen's association with the spectral in a paper about how luxury fashion houses maintain continuity after the deaths of their founders.
 They saw Angels and Demons as an "example of the commodification of death and illusion of immortality", in which McQueen's suicide became part of the brand's mythology.
 Sarah Burton was named creative director at the Alexander McQueen brand following McQueen's death.
-In her Spring/Summer 2023 collection, she used digital prints and embroidery taken from Garden of Earthly Delights, resurrecting the imagery used in Angels and Demons.
-In this way, for Mora and Berry, she was participating in the commodification of imagery associated with McQueen's death in order to perpetuate his fashion house.
+In her Spring/Summer 2023 collection, she used digital prints and embroidery taken from The Garden of Earthly Delights, resurrecting the imagery used in Angels and Demons.
+In this way, for Mora and Berry, she was participating in the commodification of imagery associated with McQueen's death to perpetuate his fashion house.